 UPDATE: I’ve taken my insights from years of this practice, and created a free mini-course on Regenerative, Reflective Planning.
 It’s in the Regenepreneurs Network, which supports folks who are on their path to discern their regenerative right livelihood.
-Click here to see if you resonate with the Network, and join us if you identify as belonging there and wish to access the mini-course.
+Click here to learn more about it.

 In my last blog, I shared one of my practices for the Solstice—the Threshold Walk.
 The second, and equally important part of my Solstice practice, is Reflective Planning.
 In this blog post, I’ll share my process for planning the upcoming year of my life and regenerative livelihood.

 By the way, these practices can be adopted for your beliefs and calendar systems—for example, if you live by the Gregorian Calendar, January 1 is a great time for a Threshold Walk outdoors and for planning your year.
 Or you can celebrate the new year of your faith tradition with the same process.

 “In anthropology, liminality (from the Latin word līmen, meaning “a threshold”) is the quality of ambiguity or disorientation that occurs in the middle stage of rituals, when participants no longer hold their pre-ritual status but have not yet begun the transition to the status they will hold when the ritual is complete.
 During a ritual’s liminal stage, participants ‘stand at the threshold’ between their previous way of structuring their identity, time, or community, and a new way, which the ritual establishes.” -Wikipedia